dbreaux/Intersight-ansible/README.md

 # Cisco Intersight Server Profile Template Automation

-This Ansible playbook automates the creation and management of Cisco Intersight Server Profile Templates and derived Server Profiles.
+This Ansible playbook automates the creation and management of a basic Cisco Intersight Server Profile Template and derived Server Profiles.

 ## Features